A Tax-Savvy Approach to Help Make the Most Out of Retirement Income

-- Choosing the amount of tax-deferred distributions you take can help you stay in a lower tax bracket.
+- Choosing the amount of tax-deferred distributions your clients take can help them stay in a lower tax bracket.

 - Withdrawals from taxable accounts can be particularly beneficial for individuals in the lowest tax brackets.

-You will likely need to withdraw money from savings to supplement what you receive from Social Security and any other sources of income in retirement.
+Your clients will likely need to withdraw money from savings to supplement what they receive from Social Security and any other sources of income in retirement.
 One challenge can be finding the most advantageous way to draw down these savings while minimizing taxes.
 Many people hold investments in a variety of accounts that have different tax characteristics.
-Having a variety of account types—Traditional and Roth versions of individual retirement accounts (IRAs) or 401(k)s, along with taxable brokerage accounts—creates tax diversification, which can provide greater flexibility to your withdrawal strategy.
+Having a variety of account types—Traditional and Roth versions of individual retirement accounts (IRAs) or 401(k)s, along with taxable brokerage accounts—creates tax diversification, which can provide greater flexibility to their withdrawal strategy.

-“You can potentially get more out of your retirement savings by withdrawing money tax-efficiently,” explains Roger Young, CFP®, a senior financial planner with T. Rowe Price.
+“You can potentially get more out of your retirement savings by withdrawing money tax-efficiently,” explains Roger Young, CFP®, a thought leadership director with T. Rowe Price.
 “This is appealing for those concerned about outliving their funds or who want more money to spend in retirement.”

 Two tax-efficient strategies

-The following strategies can help minimize overall tax liability from your retirement withdrawals:
+The following strategies can help minimize overall tax liability from retirement withdrawals:

 1: Take full advantage of income subject to low tax rates.

-Consider using your low tax bracket strategically by consistently “filling up” that bracket with ordinary income from tax-deferred account distributions, such as your Traditional IRA.
-If you need more than these withdrawals to support your lifestyle, you can sell taxable account investments or take money from your Roth accounts.
+Consider using a low tax bracket strategically by consistently “filling up” that bracket with ordinary income from tax-deferred account distributions, such as a Traditional IRA.
+If your clients need more than these withdrawals to support their lifestyle, they can sell taxable account investments or take money from their Roth accounts.